-•Main Tcl file, initialization
+<name>.tcl Main Tcl file, initialization

-•A Tcl initialization file is used to create complex windows or menus.
-Contains the initialization routines
+A Tcl initialization file is used to create complex windows or menus.
+Contains the initialization routines.
+Can source other Tcl files.

 Output description to the file of analysis

 A Tcl file located in the <scripts> folder determines the way in which the final information has to be written inside the input files that will be read by the solver.